sahib/rmlint/docs/rmlint.1.in.rst

     Use color escapes for pretty output or disable them.
     If you pipe `rmlints` output to a file -W is assumed automatically.

-**-q --confirm-settings / -Q --no-confirm-settings** (*default*)

-    Print a screen of the used settings and the options that you need to change them.
-Requires confirmation before proceeding.
-This option has only effect when ``-o confirm:stdout`` is specified.

 **-h --help / -H --version**